You’ve brought together your top decision makers and your most innovative thinkers.

 2. Clarify Your Meeting Goals and Objectives

 Beyond the flow of your agenda, take a few moments to give your graphic recorder your wishlist for the meeting’s outcome.
 Are you looking for a concrete set of next steps?
 A better understanding of where you are currently?
 Let your graphic recorder know what your meeting objectives are.
-You might be surprised at the way they can use visual facilitation to move the conversation in the direction you’re hoping for.
+You might be surprised at the way they can use graphic facilitation to move the conversation in the direction you’re hoping for.

 3. Identify the Key Players